 The Phu Quoc MPA plays an important role in restoring and developing fisheries resources, developing the local marine economy, thus contributing to improving livelihoods for communities in coastal and island areas, as well as to scientific research, community-based education, eco-tourism, and environmental protection.

-The coral reefs and seagrass meadows provide habitats for numerous types of fish and other sea animals such as sea horse, crab, or sea turtle.
+The coral reefs and seagrass meadows provide habitats for numerous types of fish and other sea animals such as sea horses, crab, or sea turtle.
 It is noteworthy that the waters are home to many rare and precious species that have been listed in the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, for example, Dugong, sea turtle, and dolphin, to name just a few.
 Thanks to good conservation work, the number of such rare and precious sea animals has been on an upward trend over recent years.

 However, surveys of scientists have shown that the marine resources in Phu Quoc waters have gradually become depleted, the seagrass meadow ecosystem has undergone changes, and water near the shore has been polluted, affecting the habitats and food sources of marine species.